 - a.
 A detailed account of the incident from the officer's perspective; - b.
 The reason for the initial police presence; - c.
 A specific description of the acts that led to the use of force, including the individual's behavior; - d.
 The level of resistance from the individual; and - e.
-A description of each type of Force used and justification for each use of Force.
+A description of each type of force used and justification for each use of force.

-Where an officer provides a written narrative of the use of force they shall do so in the BlueTeam administrative system.
-Officers are not responsible for initiating BlueTeam entries.
+Where an officer provides a written narrative of the use of force they shall do so in the Blue Team administrative system.
+Supervisors are responsible for initiating Blue Team entries before the end of a shift during which the use of force occurred.